Employment Based Petitions

 Many employment-based visa petitions require permanent job offers from U.S. employers.
 In other words, an employer must be willing to “sponsor” you for a green card.
 When an employer sponsors a foreign national for employment in the United States, they must obtain a labor certification that proves no domestic workers were available or willing to take the job.
 This labor certification must also establish that the foreign employee will be paid fairly.

-Our Bethesda employment-based green card attorneys will evaluate your circumstances and advise which preference category you should apply under.
+Our employment-based green card attorneys will evaluate your circumstances and advise which preference category you should apply under.
 If the green card you are eligible for requires a labor certification, we can guide you and your sponsoring employer through each stage of the process.

 Applying for a Green Card